Trump shrinks Utah monuments created by Obama, Clinton

 Arnold Miller, president of the Paleontological Society and Senior Associate Dean and Professor of Geology at the University of Cincinnati, said the Grand Staircase-Escalante “contains a trove of scientifically-valuable fossils and strata from boundary to boundary, and the excising of portions of this national monument for mining or other commercial activities will tragically compromise its integrity.”

+The move marks the first time in a half century that a president has undone these types of land protections.
+And it could be the first of many changes to come.

+Zinke has also recommended that Nevada's Gold Butte and Oregon's Cascade-Siskiyou monuments be reduced in size, though details remain unclear.
+The former Montana congressman's plan would allow logging at a newly designated monument in Maine and more grazing, hunting and fishing at two sites in New Mexico.

-Fox News' Dan Springer contributed to this report.
+Fox News' Dan Springer and The Associated Press contributed to this report.